DCC-EX/dcc-ex.github.io/docs/exrail/exrail-command-reference.md

 #### `ENDIF` - Required to end an IF/IFNOT/etc. {#endif}

-Required to end an IF/IFNOT/etc. (Used in all IF.. functions).
+Required to end an IF/IFNOT/etc. (Used in all IF

 Optionally be proceeded by an `ELSE` somewhere in the preceding commands.
 Must be proceeded by an `IF()` somewhere in the preceding